 - In the Super Smash Bros. series, the paper fan is one of the most dangerous items because it can be used rapid-fire on the opponent without giving them a chance to break away, along with having a shield-breaking attack and absurd effectiveness when thrown.

-- In Famous Second Son gives us Celia, a conduit who has the power to control paper and is the driving force behind the paper trail DLC.
+- inFAMOUS: Second Son has Celia Penderghast, a conduit who has the power to control paper and is the driving force behind the paper trail DLC.
 She can transform into paper, use it as a weapon, and create deceptively strong armor by using mechanical compound force.